Texthead1/Runes/Docs/SkylanderFormat.md

 ### Vehicle

-The full purpose of "Last platform identifier" bytes is quite unknown.
-When the figure is written to by Skylanders SuperChargers Racing, all of these are set to 00.
-When the figure is written to by Skylanders SuperChargers (mainline), all of these are set to 0F.
-I have occasionally seen them not be equal to 00 when used in SSCR.

 | St_Off | Block  | Bl_Off | Type                   | Description
 |--------|--------|--------|------------------------|---------------
 |  0x00  | 08/24  |  0x00  | `uint24_t`             | SSCR [Vehicle Experience](#experience)